divakar618/Gaussian/README.md

 ## Program:
 ```
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: KAMALESH SV
+Developed by: DIVAKAR R
-RegisterNumber: 22001133
+RegisterNumber: 212222240026

 import numpy as np
 import sys